Read Aloud America Board

 What are Read Aloud presentations?

-Jed Gaines and his team conduct Read Aloud America presentations at public and private schools and various community functions.
+Jed Gaines and his select team conduct Read Aloud America presentations at public and private schools and various community functions.
 The presentations, open to all, are designed to motivate individuals to read and read aloud to children - in the classroom and at home - on a regular basis.
 The school presentation package offers interactive classroom time with teachers and their students.

 What is RAP: The Read Aloud Program?